CopernicaMarketingSoftware/AMQP-CPP/README.md

 // init the SSL library (this works for openssl 1.1, for openssl 1.0 use SSL_library_init()) OPENSSL_init_ssl(0, NULL);

-// address of the server
+// address of the server (secure!)
 AMQP::Address address("amqps://guest:guest@localhost/vhost");

 // create a AMQP connection object